Gannett Foundation Award

-The winner of the Gannett Foundation Al Neuharth Award for Investigative Journalism will be given a $5,000 prize to be awarded at the 2014 RTDNA Awards Dinner and Show on Monday, October 6, 2014.
+The winner of the Gannett Foundation Al Neuharth Award for Investigative Journalism will receive a $5,000 prize to be awarded at the 2015 Excellence in Journalism confrerence in Orlando, Florida on September 19, 2015.

 The award recognizes groundbreaking work by a journalist or a staff that creatively used digital tools in the role of being a community's watchdog.
 Special consideration is given to journalism that helps a community understand and address important issues.

 The 2015 contest will open on April 8 and close on July 8.

 In 2014: CBS News/60 Minutes won the award for the investigation Lethal Medicine.
 Click here to view the winning entry

 In 2013: Anchor and Chief Investigative Reporter, Lee Zurik of WVUE-TV won the award for his series, Playing With Fire.
 Click here to view the winning entry

 In 2012, the winners were Danny Gawlowski and the staff of The Seattle Times including Michael J. Berens, Ken Armstrong, Justin Mayo, James Neff, Katrina Barlow and Genevieve Alvarez for the piece, Methadone and the Politics of Pain.
 Click here to view the winning entry